cheminfo/cheminfo-server-setup/doc/install-roc.md

 ```
 ## Step 7: install and configure flavor-builder
 The flavor-builder enables to generate a static website from a users's public views
-The flavor-builder will work once the output directory in apache has been created (see Apache section)

 ### Create a filtered replication of the view database
 ```bash